LEGOLAND Florida is located on the site of the former Cypress Gardens Adventure Park in Winter Haven, roughly half way between Orlando and Tampa.

 There are also three LEGOLAND parks in Europe, the first in Billund in Denmark (the home of Lego), the second in Windsor in England and the third in Günzburg in Germany.

-A fifth park opened at Nusajaya in Malaysia in 2012.
+Another park opened at Nusajaya in Malaysia in 2012.
 Plans to open a LEGOLAND park as part of Dubailand in Dubai in 2011 were delayed following the serious economic downturn in Dubai but it finally opened in late 2016 as part of Dubai Parks and Resorts.
 The mega-theme park complex consists of Motiongate Dubai, Legoland Dubai, Bollywood Parks Dubai and Riverland Dubai.

 LEGOLAND is now part of the Merlin Entertainment Group, which is the second largest entertainment group in the world after Disney with twelve other theme parks in the United States as well as a number of other attractions in Europe including LEGOLAND Discovery Centers, Madame Tussauds, Sea Life, The London Eye, Alton Towers, Thorpe Park and Warwick Castle.